-The second is a graduate program dedicated to the history of Italian Renaissance art, which requires one semester on the main campus followed by two semesters of coursework in Florence, Italy.
-Both programs emphasize the development of written and oral communication skills and informed criticism.
-Students are encouraged to undertake positions at the Special Collections Research Center, Syracuse University Archives, and the SUArt galleries on campus.
+The second is dedicated to the history of Italian Renaissance art, which requires one semester on the main campus followed by two semesters of coursework in Florence, Italy.
+Both programs emphasize the development of research, written, and oral communication skills, as well as informed criticism.

-Art history students interested in careers in museums, arts administration and art libraries have the option to concurrently pursue a master’s degrees in museum studies (College of Visual and Performing Arts).
+Art history students interested in careers in museums also have the option to pursue a master’s degree in museum studies (College of Visual and Performing Arts).

 - Students will be able to apply the fundamental methodologies of the discipline of art history in their academic work.

-- Students will be able to conduct professional-quality art historical research.
+- Students will be able to conduct art historical research at a professional level.

-- Students will develop professional-level writing skills to become competitive in art history-oriented professions.
+- Students will develop the professional-level writing skills required for cultural and art historical professions.

-- Students will compose and support complex arguments and ideas about art in oral discussion and visual presentations.
+- Students will compose and support complex arguments and ideas about art and visual culture in oral discussion and visual presentations.